schefferac2020/SegmentationCropper/README.md

 # SegmentationCropper

 This project is an attempt to segment body parts from the output of the CDCL-human-part-segmentation dataset found on github!
-It's well.... a work in progress but I am determined!!
+It's ummm.... a work in progress but I am determined!!

 ## Current Required Dependencies: